orbs-network/orbs-spec/behaviors/services/consensus.md

 &nbsp;
 ## `Lite-Helix Messages`
 * When Lite-Helix sends a broadcast message call `Gossip.BroadcastMessage` with the Lite-Helix message, send message to the Ordering_Nodes group.
 * When Lite-Helix sends a unicast message call `Gossip.UnicastMessage` with the Lite-Helix message.

 &nbsp;
 ## `BlockCommitted` (method)
 > Initiated on lite-helix block commit.
-Adds the commited block to the block storage by calling:
+Updates the top_block value and adds the commited block to the block storage and updates the transaction pool by calling:
 * `BlockStorage.CommitOrderingBlock`
 * `BlockStorage.CommitValidationBlock`
+* `TransactionPool.MarkCommittedTransactions`

 &nbsp;
 ## `GossipMessageReceived` (method)
-> Handle a gossip message from another node.
-If a lite-helix message, pass to Lite-Helix message callback.
+> Handles messages received from another node.
+* If the message is a consensus allgorithm message, pass to algorithm.
+* If the message is a transaction batch
+  * Validate batch signature, if mismatch log for reputation calculation.
+  * Add transactions to pending pool by calling `TransactionPool.AddNewPendingTransaction`.

+&nbsp;
+## `Node Sync Flow`
+Node sync is initiated upon reception of f+1 consensus mesasge (PrePrepare+Prepare / Commit) with term larger than the expected term. (likely to be called on node init)

+`Sync flow`
+* Randomly select one of the other nodes and send it a BLOCK_SYNC_REQUEST message using `Gossip.UnicastMessage` with block_height = top_block + 1.
+  * If a response does not arrive within X=5sec, resend to another node.
+* Upon receiption of a BLOCK_SYNC_RESPONSE message, perfom regular `BlockCommitted` flow.
+* Repeat sending requests until receiving a valid PrePrepare message (including block_height = top_block + 1)

 &nbsp;
 ## `Lite-Helix Flow`